February 1, 2023

 Future-proof your marketing attribution with device identification

-Accurate device identification can remedy many of the woes of attribution and return-on-ad-spend (ROAS) reporting caused by cookies, new browsers, and users attempting to conceal their identity with VPNs.
-Sometimes, a user might visit a website or view an ad and return to that website and convert in incognito mode, another browser, or with a VPN.
+For instance, sometimes, a user might visit a website or view an ad and return to that website and convert in incognito mode, another browser, or with a VPN.
 With an accurate device ID, you can associate logged-in users with anonymous sessions to ensure accurate identification of returning unique visitors.

-Even when users visit a webview link from within an app, accurate device identification can attribute social media app webviews, like Twitter, Snapchat, or Instagram, with browser sessions on the same device.
+Even when users visit a webview link from within an app, accurate device identification can attribute social media app webviews, like within Twitter, Snapchat, or Instagram, with browser sessions on the same device.

 For more on Fingerprint's device identification and its application for marketing attribution, check out our website.
 If you’re interested in speaking to a sales representative, click here.